Pitt-Fuego/Genius-Joy-and-Learning-Summer-Institute/README.md

 ## The what and the why of *Coding Nature*
-(Our Genius, Joy, and Love High School Student Workshop)
+(Our Genius, Joy, and Love Academy Student Workshop)

 [My Nature Study](https://sjquigley.github.io/mutimodal-nature-studies/)